zhiqing-xiao/sn/README.md

-The author noticed some typos in the submitted PDF.
-Please ask the author to provide the updated PDF.
+The author sended the updated PDF on 2024-07-21.
+The author has no further updates.